son-vyas/project_documentation/chapter_3/automation_using_ansible.md

 ### ManageIQ and Ansible

 Before ease of Ansible reached out to us, one was expected to be quite comfortable with Ruby scripting language and [Automate object model](https://pemcg.gitbooks.io/mastering-automation-in-cloudforms-4-2-and-manage/content/introduction_to_the_automate_datastore/chapter.html) to develop his own automation scripts.
-But, Now ManageIQ do provide varios provisioning and service management processes.
+But, Now ManageIQ do provide various provisioning and service management processes.
 Thus, after Fine release, we can use Ansible playbooks for automation.

 ### Ansible Terms